 Each session will focus on one album by a band or solo artist and be enriched by related tracks from the band’s career or works by others which shed light on the album.
-Discussion will cover performer histories, musical styles, historical contexts and critical reactions.
-Our definition of “rock” will be inclusive, containing branches of reggae, soul, folk and country.
-Some artists we might present include The Smith, Aretha Franklin, Toota and the Maytals, Jimi Hendrix, Funkadelic, Neil Young with Crazy Horse, Moody Blues, Jethro Tull, and Tracy Chapman.
+Our definition of “rock” will be inclusive, containing branches of reggae, soul, folk, and country.
+Some artists we might present include The Smiths, Toots and The Maytals, Jimi Hendrix, Funkadelic, Neil Young with Crazy Horse, Moody Blues, Jethro Tull, Tracy Chapman, and Creedence Clearwater.

 Coordinators: Steve Koenig, Victor Brener, Frieda Lipp

-At each session, we view a different opera and engage in a lively discussion of the text, staging, medium, and the historical and cultural backgrounds.
-This semester may include Pauline Oliveros’ Njinga: The Queen King, Carlisle Floyd’s Susannah, Richard Strauss’ Ariadne auf Naxos, Aulis Sallinen’s King Lear, Ernst Krenek’s Karl V., and Benjamin Britten’s Death In Venice.
+At each session we view a different opera and engage in a lively discussion of the text, staging, medium, and the historical and cultural backgrounds.
+This semester may include Harry Somers’ Louis Rielm, Carlisle Floyd’s Susannah, Richard Strauss’ Ariadne auf Naxos, Ernst Krenek’s Karl V., Rued Langaard’s AntiKrist, and Benjamin Britten’s Billy Budd.